saifaustcse/SDLC-Methodologies/README.md

 ## 6. Incremental Model

-> **The iterative and incremental methodology is designed to overcome any fault or shortcoming of the Waterfall methodology.**
+> **The iterative and incremental methodology is designed to overcome the shortcomings of the Waterfall methodology.**

-The whole requirement is divided into various builds.
+The whole system is divided into various builds.
 Each build goes through the requirements, design, implementation and testing phases, and each subsequent release adds function to the previous one.
 The process continues until the complete system is ready.

 <p align="center">
     <img src="images/incremental.png" alt="Incremental Model" width="800" height="450">